syedadeel2/techtest01/README.md

 Given the solution, please implement the following (Please use your discretion to come up with a solution that you would think is production quality).

+Fork the repository and send us your forked URL.

 Repository Layer
 ----------------